piruzalemi/SQL_ALCHEMY_Flask_Challenge/README.md

 # SQL_ALCHEMY_Flask_Challenge

-### Preliminary Steps:
+### STEP 1: Preliminary Steps:

 1. This Piruz Alemi Respository uses Python and SQLAlchemy to do basic climate analysis and data exploration of  climate database.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-2. I Used SQLAlchemy to `create_engine` to connect to an (my) sqlite database.
+2. I Used SQLAlchemy to `create_engine` to connect to an sqlite database.
-3. I also Used SQLAlchemy `automap_base()` to reflect my tables into classes and saved a reference to those classes called `Station` and `Measurement`.
+3. I also Used SQLAlchemy `automap_base()` to reflect my tables into classes and saved a reference to those classes called `Station` and `Measurement`, for easy access.

-### Precipitation Analysis
+### STEP 2: Precipitation Analysis

 * I Designed a query to retrieve the last 12 months of precipitation data.